MJKWoolnough/gedcom/README.md

 }
 ```

-LDSSpouseSealing is a GEDCOM structure type
+LDSSpouseSealing is a GEDCOM structure type.

 #### type LDSSpouseSealingDateStatus